TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 <br></br>
 #### Current Known Issues
 4.17.2021<br>
-- python 3.7.3 does not work with geopy, this program was written on 3.9.2
+- my python 3.7.3 environment does not work with geopy, this program was written on 3.9.2
 - There is no cross-checking between indeed job postings and linkedin
 - many job postings provide a useless location such as "greater GENERAL_CITY_NAME metropolitan area", these are filtered down and functional with geopy but the data is not as useful.
 At this time, cannot narrow location search by employer, too many discrepancies for geopy to handle.